WebG1itch/WebG1itch/README.md

 * [Heap Merging](https://github.com/WebG1itch/HeapMerging): This program will merge a pre-determined heap with another.
 Built in C++
 * [nQueens](https://github.com/WebG1itch/nQueens): A text based version of the nQueens problem.
 This project will take an input `n` and place that many queens on a text based board.
 Built in C++
 * [Spell Checker](https://github.com/WebG1itch/SpellChecker): An implementation of a hash table, this spell checker will take an input from the user and suggest a new word if it can't find the input in its dictionary.
 Built in C++
+* [Dijkstras](https://github.com/WebG1itch/DijkstraInC): An implementation of Dijkstras algorithm done in C. Although the input is hardcoded, it's easily changed.
+It will output the constructed distance array based on the source location.
 * More to come :)

 ## Connections